Stitch a summer berries bag - free tutorial!Published on April 30, 2021 1 min read

 Roughly cut each pattern out.
 Arrange the pieces as you’d like.
 Using your pins, carefully pin each pattern to the bag using just 1 or 2 pins.

-Before beginning a new pattern check page 1 which is your coloured diagram.
+Before beginning a new pattern check page 1 which is your colored diagram.
 For example, the strawberry is A2.
-Stitches are labelled A-D and colours are labelled 1-8.
+Stitches are labelled A-D and colors are labelled 1-8.
 So the strawberry is A – Long and short stitch, with 2 – colour thread 3801.
 You’ll need to reference page 1 often and remember you will use only 2 strands for the whole design.

 Once the outline of the whole strawberry is full you can now gently remove the greaseproof paper.
 Because you have stitched the outline it should tear away really easily.
 Now continue filling your strawberry.

 I always find it hard to fill in and stitch the same area for a long period.
 To keep me going I just start stitching another pattern and return to any unfinished parts after.

 After stitching the outlines and filling the areas of the other patterns with long and short stitch, moving along from strawberries, blueberries, blossoms and cherries.
 I then removed the excess greaseproof paper from around them all.

 Once all the greaseproof paper is removed from the main parts of the patterns you can then look at touching up any outlines by adding a few extra stitches.